Malacca Sultanate: Administration

 Malacca had a well-defined government with a set of laws.
-On top of the sultanate's hierarchy sat the Sultan and he was an absolute monarch.
-The earlier Srivijayan concept of kingship that the king's authority to rule was based on legitimate lineage still prevailed, and with the coming of Islam, it was reintroduced with the name daulat (sovereignty).
+At the top of the sultanate's hierarchy sat the Sultan who was an absolute monarch.
+The earlier Srivijayan concept of kingship in which the king's right to rule was based on legitimate lineage still prevailed, and with the coming of Islam, it was reintroduced with the name daulat (sovereignty).
 Malacca's legal codes identified four main state officials appointed by the Sultan.

 Below the Sultan was a Bendahara, a position similar to that of a vizier, who acted as an advisor to the Sultan.
 It was the highest-ranking office that could be held by any common people in Malacca.
-Bendahara was also responsible for ensuring cordial relations with foreign states.
+The Bendahara was also responsible for ensuring cordial relations with foreign states.
 Malacca's fifth Bendahara, Tun Perak, excelled in both war and diplomacy.
 Twice during the reign of Sultan Muzaffar Shah, Tun Perak successfully led Malaccan armed forces in repelling Siamese attacks on Malacca.
 When Sultan Mansur Shah ascended the throne, acting on Tun Perak's advice, he agreed to dispatch a peace envoy to Siam.
 Tun Perak also advised the Sultan to marry the daughter of the King of Majapahit, Malacca's traditional enemy.

-Next to Bendahara was a state treasurer, called Penghulu bendahari.
-Later comes the Temenggung which more or less a chief of public police and state security.
-After Temenggung, a Laksamana's authority is paramount.
-He was the head of the navy and also chief emissary of the Sultan.
-He ensured that the Malacca Straits was safe and enforced the Undang-Undang Laut Melaka ('Maritime Laws of Malacca').
-Malacca's most prominent Laksamana was the legendary Hang Tuah.
-At the bottom of this nobility structure is the four Shahbandars ('harbour masters') for the different communities in the port—one focused exclusively on handling the affairs of the Gujarati traders; another was responsible for traders from Southern India, Bengal, Burma and Pasai; a third for traders from Maritime Southeast Asia; and fourth for traders from Annam, China and the Ryukyu Islands.
+Next to the Bendahara was a state treasurer, called the Penghulu bendahari.
+Next was the Temenggung which was comparable to a chief of public police and state security.
+After the Temenggung was the Laksamana.
+The Laksamana was the head of the navy and also the chief emissary of the Sultan.
+He ensured that the Malacca Strait was safe and enforced the Undang-Undang Laut Melaka (Maritime Laws of Malacca).
+Malacca's most prominent Laksamana was Hang Tuah.
+At the bottom of this nobility structure were the four Shahbandars ('harbour masters') for the different communities in the port—one focused exclusively on handling the affairs of the Gujarati traders; another was responsible for traders from Southern India, Bengal, Burma and Pasai; a third for traders from Maritime Southeast Asia; and fourth for traders from Annam, China and the Ryukyu Islands.
 Lesser titled state officials were also appointed.
 They were known as the Orang Besar.
 In addition, a governor called the Mandulika oversaw the administration of appanages and territories annexed by conquest.

-The sultanate was governed with several set of laws.
+The sultanate was governed with several sets of laws.
 The formal legal text of traditional Malacca consisted of the Undang-Undang Melaka (Laws of Malacca), variously called the Hukum Kanun Melaka and Risalat Hukum Kanun, and the Undang-Undang Laut Melaka (the Maritime Laws of Malacca').
 The laws as written in the legal digests went through an evolutionary process.
 The legal rules that eventually evolved were shaped by three main influences, namely the early non-indigenous Hindu/Buddhist tradition, Islam and the indigenous "adat".